Li Si: Legacy

-Believing in a highly bureaucratic system, Li Si was central to the efficiency of the state of Qin and the success of its military conquest.
+Believing in a highly bureaucratic system, Li Si was central to the efficiency of Qin and the success of its military conquest.
 He was also instrumental in systematizing standard measures and currency in post-unified China.
-He further helped systematize the written Chinese language by promulgating as the imperial standard the small seal script which had already been in use in the state of Qin.
+He further helped systematize the written Chinese language by promulgating as the imperial standard the small seal script which had already been in use in Qin.
 In this process, variant glyphs within the Qin script were proscribed, as were variant scripts from the different regions which had been conquered.
 This had a unifying effect on the Chinese culture for thousands of years.
 Li Si was also the author of the Cangjiepian, the first Chinese language primer of which fragments still exist.